isabella232/gaming-services-samples/README.md

 The Key should be set on the MapsService component attached to the WorldContainer gameobject parented to GameWorld object in the main scene.

 Part 1/client is a client only project.
-Part 3/client relies on Part3/server running locally Part 4/client relies on Part4/server running remotely, and is ready for mobile deployment
+Part 3/client relies on Part3/server running locally.
+Part 4/client relies on Part4/server running remotely, and is ready for mobile deployment.

 ## Building and running the server code locally